greenhas/spg_website/content/Communities/2022-02-22-Bellingcat-does.md

 ---
 date: 2022-02-22T20:19:18-05:00
-title: "🔗linkblog: my thoughts on 'The Internet Is Debunking Russian War Propaganda in Real Time'"
+title: "🔗 linkblog: my thoughts on 'The Internet Is Debunking Russian War Propaganda in Real Time'"
 tags: ["link","Communities","Ukraine","Russia","disinformation","Bellingcat"]
 ---
 Bellingcat does good work.
 It gives me hope to see people using the internet to fight back against disinformation spread by the internet, but I'm also glad the article touches on the dangers involved.